 In American English, rising and falling intonations can have different meanings, especially in showing emotions.
 For example, when you’re expressing an emotion that has high energy, you will use rising intonation to show this energy.

-However, if you want to express emotion with low energy, you will lower the pitch of your voice by using falling intonation.
+However, if you want to express low energy, you will lower the pitch of your voice by using falling intonation.

 For a better understanding, let’s read the following sentences and compare their intonations:

 I can’t wait to go to the beach this summer! ↑

 I really don’t wanna go on this work trip tomorrow. ↓

 As you also noticed, the first sentence has an exciting emotion, so we use rising intonation to express this excitement.
 On the contrary, the second sentence has lower energy about going on a work trip; as a result, we use falling intonation.

 Now, let’s practice again with another example.
 Imagine you’re in a restaurant and want to express your opinion about their food:

 The food here is amazing! ↑ (I really liked the food.)